metadatacenter/cedar-manual/docs/_sections/a1/creating_a_cedar_account.md

 After clicking on the `REGISTER` button, check your email (at the address you provided) for a link to validate your user account.
+(This should not take very long, a few minutes at most.
+Check your spam/junk folder if you do not see the mail.
+You can go back and resend the email from the registration screen, and if that doesn't work after a few minutes, and you're sure your email is working, send us an email to get help.)

-Click on the link to complete the account creation process.
+Click on the link in your email to complete the account creation process.
 After validation you can easily log in to the CEDAR workbench as indicated in the next section.